Tony Knowles (politician)

-Knowles was discussed as a potential Secretary of the Interior or Secretary of Energy in an Obama cabinet, but in December 2008, Knowles was passed over in favor of Steven Chu as Energy secretary.
-He was also passed over in favor of Ken Salazar as Interior secretary.
+Knowles was discussed as a potential secretary of the interior or secretary of energy in an Obama cabinet, but in December 2008, Knowles was passed over in favor of Steven Chu as energy secretary.
+He was also passed over in favor of Ken Salazar as interior secretary.
 On April 28, 2010, Knowles was appointed to the National Park System Advisory Board by Secretary of the Interior Ken Salazar.

 Early life

 Knowles was born in Tulsa, Oklahoma.
 He volunteered for the United States Army in 1962, joining the 82nd Airborne Division, and later served in Vung Tau, Vietnam.
 Knowles achieved passage of legislation to create guaranteed veterans housing in the state's Pioneer's Homes, and honored their service through official days of recognition and the naming of Mount POW/MIA.

 He earned a degree in economics from Yale University in 1968 where he was a Delta Kappa Epsilon fraternity (Phi chapter) brother of George W. Bush.
 After graduation, he moved to Alaska and worked on oil drilling rigs on the North Slope and in Cook Inlet.
 In 1969, Knowles started his first of four restaurants including the Downtown Deli & Café in Anchorage.

-An avid fly fisherman, cross-country skier, and (retired) marathon runner, Tony Knowles and his wife, former First Lady of Alaska Susan Knowles, currently reside in Anchorage, Alaska.
-They have three children, Devon, Luke, and Sara.
-His older brother, Porter Knowles, resides in Kansas.
+A fly fisherman, cross-country skier, and (retired) marathon runner, Knowles and his wife, former First Lady of Alaska Susan Knowles, live in Anchorage, Alaska.
+They have three children.